 Members of the public taking part in a consultation process organised by a decision authority.

 Individuals, often assumed to be rational actors, that consume energy or products with a carbon footprint.
-Located on the demand side of supply chains with a set range of choices available.
+Located ‘downstream’ in the energy system, with a set range of choices available, including the option of self-producing part of their electricity needs.

 Citizens who actively introduce new ideas, systems, or practices through original and creative thinking.